-- 1. A multiple file selection dialog appears(see Section 4.8.1 .
+- 1. A multiple file selection dialog appears(see Section 1.9.1 .
 Select or create a domain and click on ok to continue. - 2.
-Then in the next dialog that appears, select tiers and options as you would do when exporting a single Tab-delimited Text file (see Section 4.4.1.5).
-A column containing the file names is added to the export file.
+In the next dialog that appears, select tiers and options as you would do when exporting a single Tabdelimited Text file (see Section 1.4.1.5).